Los Placeres: Sacasa Striated Ceramic, Cultural Aspects

 All urns and vessels belonging to the type, with the exception of a small red slip bowl, belongs to funerary offerings.

 The main burials diagnostic is that areas not covered with grooves or brush are made after cooking.
 Decoration is based on live forms, especially animal shapes and strips are applied and grooved.
 Finally, a number of such urns are shoe shaped.

 On the surface finish, the pots are observed scrapped inside and inside show brush, and stripes on the outside, while the earthenware display brushing on the inside surface and have a polished red slip.

 The most frequently represented animals are rodents, bats, peccaries and growling jaguars.
 Strips frequently applied with grooves, are disposed in spiral or long circles.
 Other models were used to depict rough eyes, eyebrows and other facial features, as well, round knots, buttons etc.

 The grooves are dominant decoration, however, they seem to have been made with strong, bristle brush, to scrape smooth surface without slip before cooking.
 The grooves tend to run horizontally around the vessel.
 Often groove markings in different directions, suggesting that the brushing technique was to completely cover the urn, modeling quickly and with meticulous care.

 It seems that this ceramic had many uses, in addition to its domestic function.
-A good number of funerary urns of this kind were found by Bransford (1881), lacking edge, suggesting that these could be removed while placing the body of the deceased inside, showing that this vessels were not always designed to be used as urns.
+A good number of funerary urns of this kind were found by Bransford (1881), lacking edge, suggesting that these could be removed while placing the body of the deceased inside, showing that these vessels were not always designed to be used as urns.
 (Lothrop, 1926: 254).

 This ceramic type marks a break with early traditions.
 It became the most important and common household type from the Apompua phase until the Spanish conquest (Haberland, 1986; 1992).

 Bransford (1881) found Sacasa Striated accompanied by earthenware Luna Polychrome, indicating the contemporaneity of both types (Garcia in Lange, 1996: 117).